eskendarov/eskendarov/README.md

 ### Software Engineer, PSCB, Russia — 06.2022 - 01.2023

-PSCB - Petersburg social commercial bank.
+PSCB - Petersburg Social Commercial Bank.

 - Worked on developing a greenfield CRM system integrated with a popular B2B payment provider in the Saint Petersburg area.
 - Developed a database for CRM, including design, scripting, and data integration.